top of page

 Parents can expect to be intimately involved in treatment and are present during sessions.
 All caregivers are encouraged to be a part of treatment.
 Sessions often include time spent collaborating with families.

 Our individual sessions are 35-40 minutes in length.
-Generally, treatment plans are about 8 months to 36 months in duration, depending on the client's goals and frequency of therapy attendance.
+Generally, treatment plans are 12 months in duration, with a reassessment every 12 months.
+Families gernerally choose to stay 12-36 months depending on their goals and frequency of therapy attendance.
 Home exercise programs are tailored to each family's needs and ability to complete.
 This would be discussed upon completion of the evaluation.
-We provide intensive services 2-3 times per week in order to achieve neurological improvement.
+We provide services 2-3 times per week in order to achieve neurological improvement, so that therapy is no longer needed.

-*minimum attendance of twice per week for the first 6 months is required*
+*minimum attendance of twice per week for the first 6 months is required, but 12 months is recommended*

-The child's first appointment is 70 minute evaluation session in which we establish goals and a treatment plan.
+The child's first appointment is 60 minute evaluation session in which we establish goals and a treatment plan.
 Depending on the type of service you are receiving, you and your therapist will develop a treatment plan focused on your areas of concern.
 During all evaluative sessions the caregivers are present.
-Evaluative sessions will be a combination of standardized testing, caregiver/client interview, structured observation and observation of caregiver/child interactions.
+Evaluative sessions will be a combination of standardized testing, caregiver interview, structured observation.

 Kids Playing Volleyball